About the Saskatchewan Music Festival Association

 Alberta and Saskatchewan were the only two provinces to respond.
 Because competitive music festivals have enjoyed such a long history in Saskatchewan, we tend to think that knowledge of the benefits of this system is widespread.
 Certainly the descendants of the first festival supporters know why they invest thousands of hours preparing for their annual local festivals.

 The SMFA has contributed greatly to the cultural life of our province by providing performance platforms in communities all across Saskatchewan.
-Performers in our 47 Member Saskatchewan Music Festivals also have access to a Provincial Syllabus, Provincial Finals and the National Music Festival.
+Performers in our 47 Member Saskatchewan Music Festivals also have access to a Provincial Syllabus and an annual Provincial Finals Competition.
 Serious musicians performing at an advanced level have additional opportunities to enter the Shurniak Concerto Competition or the Wallis Opera Competition, held in alternate years and in co-operation with the Regina and Saskatoon Symphony Orchestras.
+New in 2020 is the SMFA Musical Theatre Competition, held in conjunction with the Wallis Opera Competition.

-SMFA is deeply grateful for continuing support from the Saskatchewan Lotteries Trust Fund for Sport, Culture & Recreation administered by SaskCulture Inc. Thanks to this generous financial support, and the that of our many sponsors and volunteers, the music festival system continues to thrive at the District, Provincial and National levels.
+SMFA is deeply grateful for continuing support from the Saskatchewan Lotteries Trust Fund for Sport, Culture & Recreation administered by SaskCulture Inc. Thanks to this generous financial support, and the that of our many sponsors and volunteers, the music festival system continues to thrive at District and Provincial levels.